heracx-ai/qhronos/README.md

 ## Service Management

-The project includes scripts to manage PostgreSQL and Redis in Docker.
-The data is stored in the respective `docker` directories.
+The project uses Docker Compose to manage PostgreSQL and Redis services.
+Data is persisted in the `data` directory.

 ### Database Management